abhilipsasahoo03/Retro-Crusade/README.md

 # Retro-Crusade
-An Archive of playable Arcade games built with the help of Tkinter and Arcade libraries of Python.
+An Archive of playable Arcade games built with the help of Tkinter and Arcade libraries of Python and easily playable on Python terminal.

 The first one is Spaceshooter built using Arcade.
 It's a sidescroller game wherein the player starts on the left, enemies appear on the right.
 Player can move anywhere, but not off screen.
 Enemies fly to the left at variable speed.
 Collisions or player hitting the cross button ends the game.